LordSnoosh/SEIR2222/work/w04/d5/01-02-mongoose-intro/mongoose-intro.md

 router.post('/', moviesCtrl.create);
 ```

-#### Step 4 - Add the controller action/method and be sure to export it
+#### Step 4 - Add and code the controller action/method and be sure to export it

 The next step is to stub up and export that `create` controller action in **controllers/movies.js**: